mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/SnakeBite_Mod_Manager.md

 Additionally, the mod manager can save and load collections of mods as Mod Preset Files (.MGSVPreset file extension).

-'''Makebite '''is a companion application for SnakeBite, which serves to format and build .MGSV Mod Files. **Makebite is automatically installed alongside SnakeBite**.
+**Makebite** is a companion application for SnakeBite, which serves to format and build .MGSV Mod Files. **Makebite is automatically installed alongside SnakeBite**.